-The HALT mode is initialized by the "HALT" instruction and results in the following.
+The HALT mode is initialized by the "HALT" instruction and results in the following...

-- The system oscillator turns off but the WDT oscillator keeps running (if the WDT oscillator or the real time clock is selected). - The contents of the on-chip RAM and of the registers remain unchanged. - The WDT is cleared and start recounting (if the WDT clock source is from the WDT oscillator or the real time clock oscillator). - · All I/O ports maintain their original status.
+- The system oscillator turned off but the WDT oscillator keeps running (if the WDT oscillator or the real time clock is selected). - The contents of the on-chip RAM and registers remain unchanged - The WDT will be cleared and start recounting (if the WDT clock source is from the WDT oscillator or the real time clock) - All of the I/O ports maintain their original status - The PDF flag is set and the TO flag is cleared